osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

 </sdf>
 ~~~

-* You should now be able to launch your custom world (with a gas station) into Gazebo using the following command:
+* You should now be able to launch your custom world (with a gas station) into Gazebo-classic using the following command:

 ~~~
 . ~/catkin_ws/devel/setup.bash